 Holiday Bowl scrapped as virus issues hit UCLA before kickoff

-The Bruins were scheduled to face No. 18 North Carolina State at Petco Park, the home of the San Diego Padres.

-A surge in COVID-19 cases across the country has disrupted a second straight bowl season.

-The Hawaii, Military, Fenway and Arizona bowls have already been canceled due to virus outbreaks leaving teams without enough available players.
-The Sun and Gator bowls have had to scramble to find replacement teams for their games.
+The Hawaii, Military, Fenway and Arizona bowls have already been canceled with virus issues leaving teams without enough available players.
+The Sun and Gator bowls have had to scramble to find replacement teams.

-North Carolina State is the fifth Atlantic Coast Conference team to have its bowl disrupted by the virus.

 Miami, Virginia and Boston College all had to withdraw from their games.
 Wake Forest is set to play in the Gator Bowl, but will face Rutgers instead of Texas A&M as originally scheduled.